10 Cool Things to do in Nuuk Greenland

 Greenland’s arctic wilderness is found just outside the city too, and there are many opportunities to explore this unique outdoor environment from the capital.

-Here’s our guide to visiting the capital of Greenland, to help you to plan your trip to a city that is growing in popularity with tourists, and to help you to understand just what exactly, are the best things to do in Nuuk.
+Here’s our guide to visiting the capital of Greenland, and to help you figure out what to do in Nuuk that suits your interests.

 Don’t leave home without: Greenland & The Arctic (Lonely Planet Travel Guides)